markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 ![](Records/FirstRecord.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3Ae00f4849-fe23-45e3-8ca0-de542fab6857%28chapter05_structured%29%2F6455317040172079031)

-A `record` is literally like a row in a database, the members of the record are typed names, just like the parameters of functions.
+A `record` is literally like a row in a database, the members of the record correspond to the columns; both are essentially typed names.
+A record is also a little bit similar to functions: the members correspond to a function's arguments.
 So, not much fundamtenally new here.

 However, conceptually we have done something important: we have created